borgbase/vorta.borgbase.com/contributing/packaging.md

 ---
 # Packaging Vorta

+If you are looking to package Vorta for a new platform or have issues with an existing package, join the [Packaging Discussion](https://github.com/borgbase/vorta/discussions/categories/packaging) on Github.

 ## macOS Application Bundle

 To build a macOS app package, run the [Github Actions workflow "Build macOS release"](https://github.com/borgbase/vorta/actions).
 You can choose a repo branch and Borg version to use.
 The workflow will do the following: